-Source: 2015-2019 ACS 5-Year Estimates, Table B16001
+Source: 2023 ACS 5-Year Estimates, Table C16001

-An analysis of 5 years of census data, displayed in Table 6 above, shows the breakdown of languages spoken at home in San Diego county.
-63.20% of the population speaks English at home, making it the most common language spoken at home.
-Spanish is the second most common language spoken at home at 23.7%.
-Those who speak other languages at home comprise 6.10% of the population.
-People who speak Tagalog, Chinese, Vietnamese and Arabic each comprise less than 3% of the total population respectively.
+An analysis of 5 years of census data, displayed in Table 6 above, shows the breakdown of languages spoken at home in San Diego County.
+60.34% of the population speaks English at home, making it the most common language spoken at home.
+Spanish is the second most common language spoken at home at 25.51%.